 (2)(a) A deployer may not deploy or use a high-risk artificial intelligence system to make a consequential decision unless the deployer has designed and implemented a risk management policy and program for such high-risk artificial intelligence system.
 The risk management policy must specify the principles, processes, and personnel that the deployer must use in maintaining the risk management program to identify, mitigate, and document any risk of algorithmic discrimination that is a reasonably foreseeable consequence of deploying or using such high-risk artificial intelligence system to make a consequential decision. (b) A risk management policy and program designed, implemented, and maintained pursuant to this section is presumed to be in conformity with related requirements set out in this section if the policy and program align with the guidance and standards set forth in the latest version of: (i) The artificial intelligence risk management framework published by the national institute of standards and technology; (ii) Standard ISO/IEC 42001 of the international organization for standardization; or (iii) A nationally or internationally recognized risk management framework for artificial intelligence systems with requirements that are substantially equivalent to, and at least as stringent as, the guidance and standards described in (b)(i) and (ii) of this subsection (2). (c) High-risk artificial intelligence systems that are in conformity with the latest version of the artificial intelligence risk management framework published by the national institute of standards and technology, standard ISO/IEC 42001 of the international organization for standardization, or another nationally or internationally recognized risk management framework for artificial intelligence systems, or parts thereof, are presumed to be in conformity with related requirements set out in this section.

 (1) Beginning July 1, 2027, and except as provided in section 6(6) of this act, each developer of a high-risk artificial intelligence system shall implement and maintain a risk management policy and program to govern the developer's deployment of a high-risk artificial intelligence system.
 (2)(a) The risk management policy and program must specify and incorporate the principles, processes, and personnel that the deployer uses to identify, document, and mitigate known or reasonably foreseeable risks of algorithmic discrimination.
 The risk management policy and program must include an iterative process that is planned, implemented, and regularly and systematically reviewed and updated over the life cycle of the high-risk artificial intelligence system. (b) A risk management policy and program implemented and maintained pursuant to this subsection must be reasonable, considering: (i) The size and complexity of the developer; (ii) The nature and scope of the high-risk artificial intelligence systems deployed by the developer including, but not limited to, the intended uses of such high-risk artificial intelligence systems; (iii) The sensitivity and volume of data processed in connection with the high-risk artificial intelligence systems deployed by the developer; and (iv) A risk management framework that either: (A) Adheres to the guidance and standards set forth in the latest version of the artificial intelligence risk management framework published by the national institute of standards and technology, ISO/IEC 42001, or another nationally or internationally recognized risk management framework for artificial intelligence systems, if the standards are substantially equivalent to or more stringent than the requirements; or (B) Complies with any risk management framework for artificial intelligence systems that the attorney general, in the attorney general's discretion, may designate. (c) A risk management policy and program implemented and maintained pursuant to this subsection (2) may cover multiple high-risk artificial intelligence systems deployed by the deployer.
 (3) A developer that also serves as a deployer for any high-risk artificial intelligence system may not be required to generate the documentation required by this section unless such high-risk artificial intelligence system is provided to an unaffiliated entity acting as a deployer or as otherwise required by law.
+(4) Nothing in this section may be construed to require a developer to disclose any trade secret, or other confidential or proprietary information.
 (5) This section does not apply to a developer with fewer than 50 full-time equivalent employees.